Audrew36/suckless/README.md

 Windows key is a super key

-# to enter search in dmenu press "super key + i"
-# to enter new window press "super key + enter"
-# to move between windows use "super key + k or j"
-# to switch between work spaces press "super key + tab"
-# to escape dwm press "super + shift + q"
-# to switch main window press "super key + shift + enter"
-# to change language to lithuanian or united states press "super key + space or super key + shift + space"
-# to volume up or down press "alt + o or alt + p"
-# to open firefox press "super key + w"
-# to set window for other work space press "super key + ctrl + shift + workspace number"
-# to volume up or down use "alt + n or alt + m"
-# to do screenshots install gnome-screenshots and then press "alt + s"
-# to open gnome-control-center press "super key + f" or to open nautilus press "alt + f"
+ to enter search in dmenu press "super key + i" to enter new window press "super key + enter" to move between windows use "super key + k or j" to switch between work spaces press "super key + tab" to escape dwm press "super + shift + q" to switch main window press "super key + shift + enter" to change language to lithuanian or united states press "super key + space or super key + shift + space" to volume up or down press "alt + o or alt + p" to open firefox press "super key + w" to set window for other work space press "super key + ctrl + shift + workspace number" to volume up or down use "alt + n or alt + m" to do screenshots press "alt + s" to open gnome-control-center press "super key + f" or to open nautilus press "alt + f"